contact us

 2. When I registered, my child's age group was already full.
 What do I do?
 For the safety and enjoyment of each swimmer, we limit the number of swimmers in each age category.
 If the ceiling for your child's age group has been reached, your child will be placed on a wait list and we will contact you if a spot opens up later.

 3. Does my child need to participate in all of the practices?
 We encourage all swimmers to practice as much as possible to improve their skills and build their confidence as well as to grow their friendships with their teammates.
 Swimmers should try to attend at least three practices per week.
+The tentative 2025 practice schedule is here.

 9. What is your refund policy?